OVERVIEW

 2014

-‘Sky Is The Limit’, Harbour City, Hong Kong, China
+‘Sky Is The Limit’, Harbour City, Hong Kong

 ‘Out Side Looking In’, Lesley Kehoe Galleries, Melbourne, Australia